aditya-bhuyan/dees-pages-workshop/instructions/Lab08-Persistence-README.md

 ./gradlew build
 ./gradlew bootRun
 ```
 - Stop the application.
-As we have to now prepare the application to be used in kubernetes cluster replace the following values in the application.properties in src/main folder
+As we have to now prepare the application to be used in kubernetes cluster replace the values of following attributes in the application.properties in src/main folder
 ```properties
 spring.datasource.url=jdbc:mysql://mysql/pages?createDatabaseIfNotExist=true&allowPublicKeyRetrieval=true&useSSL=false&user=root
 spring.datasource.password=password